 Olivia Carril teaches Science, with a bachelor’s degree in biology with a minor in chemistry, and a master’s degree in biology, both from Utah State University.
 She received her PhD in plant biology from Southern Illinois University Carbondale.
 She is the author of a field guide to native solitary bees, and has been studying pollination ecology for over 20 years.
 She has taught after-school science programs to K-8th graders, AP environmental science and honor’s chemistry to high school students, and biology, statistics, and environmental science to college students.
 She is devoted to encouraging students to explore and investigate their world using the tools of a scientist.
 She enjoys photography, cooking, reading, and spending time with her husband and two small children.

-Darya Peterson Glass teaches Mathematics and History.
+Darya Peterson Glass is the Director of Programs and teaches Mathematics and History.
 She holds a double bachelor’s degree in Philosophy and the History of Mathematics from St. John’s College and has earned a New Mexico teaching licensure, K-8.
 When she’s not teaching, Darya gardens, preserves food, and explores the wilderness with her husband and dogs.

 Catherine Hathaway, Language Arts and Literature, holds a bachelor’s degree from Duke University with a double major in psychology and studio design, and a K-8 Level II teaching license with endorsements in TESOL and gifted education.
 She loves to cook, garden, throw pottery, bird watch, and hang out with her husband, daughter, two dogs, nine chickens and turkey.